dickinson0718/f23-classmaterial/syllabus.md

 class time will be devoted to applying the material so that students can get help when they need it.

+This style of classroom will also allow students with various coding backgrounds to move through the material at (slightly) different rates.

 ### Activities (PrairieLearn)

 [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/)